kartoflu/norde/README.md

 # norde
 a simple, transparent theme for Aliucord made using the Nord palette.

-Chat and Settings transparency should be enabled as well as Font Hook.
+Chat and Settings transparency must be enabled as well as Font Hook for the full experience.